turnerlabs/cstore/README.md

 # README

-The cStore CLI provides commands to push files `$ cstore push {{file}}` to remote storage.
-The pushed files are replaced by a catalog file, `cstore.yml`, that understands folder context, storage location, file encryption, and other details making restoration as simple as `$ cstore pull {{file}}`.
+The cStore CLI provides commands to push files `$ cstore push {{FILE}}` to remote storage.
+The pushed files are replaced by a catalog file, `cstore.yml`, that understands folder context, storage location, file encryption, and other details making restoration as simple as `$ cstore pull {{FILE}}`.

-`*.env` and `*.json` files are special file types whose contents can be parameterized with tokens, encrypted, and pushed to storage locations like AWS S3. `*.env` files can also be pushed to AWS Parameter Store.
+`*.env` and `*.json` files are special file types whose contents can be parameterized with secret tokens, encrypted, and stored in locations like AWS S3 or source control. `*.env` files can also be pushed to AWS Parameter Store.

-TL;DR: cStore encrypts and stores environment configuration remotely using storage like AWS S3 or AWS Parameter Store and restores the configuration anywhere including Docker containers using a catalog file `cstore.yml` which can be checked into source control or stored with a project without exposing configuration or secrets.
+TL;DR: cStore encrypts and stores environment configuration remotely using storage like AWS S3, AWS Parameter Store, AWS Secrets Manager and restores the configuration anywhere including Docker containers using a catalog file `cstore.yml` which can be checked into source control or stored with a project without exposing secrets.

 ### Example ###
 ```